Learning to Prevent Leakage: Privacy-Preserving Inference in the Mobile Cloud: Evaluation

+We will show the results of our RL-based optimizer and the comparison with three baselines.

-{\bf Reinforcement Learning.} Fig.~\ref{fig:rl} show the convergence of our RL-based optimizer.
-We follow the notations in Sec.~\ref{eqn:formulate} in presenting the results.
-From Fig.~\ref{fig:rl}(a)(c), the model accuracy remains stable throughout the learning process, while SSIM and the decoder accuracy decreases indicating an increase of the privacy level.
+Fig.~\ref{fig:rl} show the convergence of our RL-based optimizer.
+We follow the notations in Sec.~\ref{eqn:formulate} when presenting the results.
+From Fig.~\ref{fig:rl}(a)(c)(e), we can tell the overall trend is that, the model accuracy remains stable throughout the learning process, while the SSIM and the decoder accuracy gradually decrease indicating privacy level increase.
 That essentially suggests our optimizer learns to select neural network structures and features which preserves input privacy without degrading the model performance.
-Fig.~\ref{fig:rl}(b)(d) show that the rewards increase with episodes until convergence.
+Fig.~\ref{fig:rl}(b)(d)(f) show that the rewards increase with episodes until convergence.

+The results of our RL-based optimizer are given in Tab.~\ref{tab:rl}.
+Our new DNN models only have slight accuracy degradation from the base DNN whereas the resource indicators remain high representing a light computational overhead on mobile devices.
+Since it is not straightforward to tell the privacy preservation effect and the total reward in the form of raw numbers, we compare the results with baselines in the following.